Einstein's God Model (film): Distribution

 Following a theatrical opening in Hollywood, California, Einstein's God Model gained distribution with Indie Rights Movies.
-The film enjoyed a successful digital release on a wide variety of platforms (Amazon, iTunes, Google Play, VUDU, Tubi TV, and others), and is currently available in the U.S., Great Britain, Australia, Japan, and China.
-The film is also available on BluRay and DVD, both of which have numerous bonus features such as director/producer/science adviser commentary, interviews, behind the scenes short, etc. The film has also screened in venues at Yale University, London, and Melbourne.
+The film had a digital release on a variety of platforms and is available in the US, UK, Australia, Japan, and China.
+The film is also available on Blu-ray and DVD, both of which have director/producer/science advisor commentary, interviews, and a behind the scenes short.
+The film has also screened in venues at Yale University, London, and Melbourne.
 Spanish and French subtitle distribution is pending.